 Sometimes, this little blog of mine really gives me some “pinch me I’m dreaming, are you for real?!” moments.
 When an invite landed in my inbox from Carphone Warehouse for the new Samsung Galaxy S8 launch event, I was gobsmacked.
 For a little bit of history, I’ve always been an Android girl – NEVER an iPhone user – and have had a variety of handsets from Sony Xperias to HTC to the last two phones I’ve had, the Google Nexus 5 and 5X.
 I’d never had a Samsung, but I know how popular they are, and I’d seen some of the hype around the S8 and S8 Plus.
 Arriving at The Alchemist bar on Greek Street feeling very bedraggled after a not-so-awesome day at work, I was really excited to see what all the fuss is about.

-The evening started with a masterclass in photography with Richard Storrow, who talked us through some photography tips and tricks around framing, lighting, and editing our pictures (his ace photography tips blog is here – well worth a look!)
+The evening started with a masterclass in photography with Richard Storrow, who talked us through some photography tips and tricks around framing, lighting, and editing our pictures.
 He also showed us a bunch of photographs he’d taken with the camera on the S8 Plus, which were all stunning.
 We started to get a sense for just how good the camera is, with a level of fine tuned control you’d be more likely to expect from a ‘proper’ camera.
 After our little lesson, we all took part in a photography challenge using the knowledge we’d been given by Richard, and either the S8 or the S8 Plus.
 A lot was at stake though, as one blogger would have the opportunity to take home the incredibly beautiful Galaxy S8.
 I looked up to see circles and spirals aplenty, looking to exploit the Golden Ratio in my shot.
 I knew I’d have to get down to floor level, but being on the floor in fancy bars is nothing new to me – I’ve been photographing my Blythe dolls for years and legit have no shame…

 And here’s my attempt from the night –